Estimating The Environmental Impact Of Southern California’s Great Methane Leak

 But the leak, one of the largest of its kind in U.S. history, will have a lasting environmental impact on local, state, and perhaps federal levels.

 More than 2,500 households in the Porter Ranch neighborhood near the facility have been forced to relocate because of noxious odors from pollutants such as mercaptan, which is added to odorless natural gas for safety purposes.
 Some recent reports have also suggested that SoCalGas may have underestimated the amount of benzene, a carcinogen, which has been released during the leak.
-Timothy O’Connor, director of the Environmental Defense Fund’s (EDF) oil and gas program in California, says it may be difficult to know how much benzene exposure has occurred because of a variable emissions rate and a lack of extensive testing when the leak first started.
+Timothy O’Connor, director of the California oil and gas program at the Environmental Defense Fund (EDF), an environmental advocacy group, says it may be difficult to know how much benzene exposure has occurred because of a variable emissions rate and a lack of extensive testing when the leak first started.
+Although both benzene and mercaptan are harmful in high doses, little is known about the health effects of long-term, low-dose exposures.

 On Jan.
 6, California Gov. Jerry Brown (D) declared a state of emergency and ordered increased regulations and inspections on gas facilities in the state.
 The leak could thwart California’s ambitious goals to cut greenhouse emissions statewide.